 Loading a document:

-A document is always loaded into a viewer.
-The document remains loaded until it is actively unloaded, the instance token is revoked, or the associated session expires.
+A document is always loaded into a Viewer.
+The document remains loaded until it is actively unloaded, the instance token is revoked or the associated session expires.

 Session expiry: